spicelang/spice/media/specs/multithreading.md

 type ThreadPool struct {
-	unsigned int threadCount // Number of threads in the thread pool unsigned long taskCount // Counter, which gets incremented when a task comes in queue.Queue<void*> taskQueue // Queue of tasks to execute.
+	unsigned int threadCount // Number of threads in the thread pool unsigned long taskCount // Counter, which gets incremented when a task comes in queue::Queue<void*> taskQueue // Queue of tasks to execute.
 Whenever a thread has no work to do it pops an item from the queue and executes that.
 }

 f<int> setThreadCount(); // Add or remove threads from the thread pool